-- Careers Fayre and JobFest day – Opportunity for Parents/Carers and students to meet Colleges, Apprenticeship providers and local business.
-As well as this students have the opportunity of mock interviews in preparation for the world of work.
+- Careers Fayre – Opportunity for Parents/Carers and students to meet Colleges, Apprenticeship providers and local business.

 - Virtual Speaker events.
-These have include a Tour of Amazon for Computer Studies students and a presentation from an Ambassador for African Nations.
+These have included a Tour of Amazon for Computer Studies students, the NHS 350+ and the BBC Bitesize roadshow

 - Parent updates via letter, social media and website about upcoming college events and career opportunities.

 Careers provision is monitored, evaluated and reviewed through systems including analysis of statistics such as take-up of career interviews, numbers of past students Not in Education Employment or Training (NEET) and where possible the progress of those 17 and 18 year-old students who have recently left in line with indented destination information.